syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-7.To add an application for testing, click the + button in the Application details: frame as shown in the figure above.
+7. To add an application for testing, click the + button in the Application details: frame as shown in the figure above.

    N> The Application Details dialog box is displayed.